 A 401(k) fiduciary is a person at a company who is responsible for managing the assets of the retirement plan.
 This responsibility includes most aspects of plan administration, as stated by the Department of Labor (DOL).
 It typically also includes anyone that renders investment advice.

 Most likely, you’re a fiduciary if you…

-If you don’t meet any of the above criteria, even if you’re involved in the day-to-day operation or administration of the plan, it’s likely that you are not a fiduciary.
+If you do not meet the mentioned criteria, it is likely that you are not a fiduciary.

 As you can imagine, fiduciaries are pretty important.

 As a fiduciary, you’re legally responsible (and liable) for solely acting in your employee's best interest.
 That means mistakes, errors, or wrongdoing in managing your plan may ultimately be your responsibility.
 If the company doesn’t have the money to fix any errors, your personal assets may be on the hook.

 The liability involved with being a fiduciary is serious, without a doubt.
 There are many ways to protect the plan sponsor, reduce liability, and meet fiduciary responsibilities.

 By diligently documenting your oversight or retaining a qualified 401(k)advisor your fiduciary responsibilities do not need to be overwhelming.

 The 1974 Employee Retirement Income Security Act (ERISA) lays out the legal responsibilities of the fiduciary.